cortexlabs/cortex/docs/workloads/realtime/handler.md

 The following files can also be added at the root of the project's directory:

 * `.cortexignore` file, which follows the same syntax and behavior as a [.gitignore file](https://git-scm.com/docs/gitignore).
+This may be necessary if you are reaching the size limit for your project directory (32mb).
 * `.env` file, which exports environment variables that can be used in the handler.
 Each line of this file must follow the `VARIABLE=value` format.

 For example, if your directory looks like this: